Lloyd Dyer: Burton Albion

 On 25 July 2016, Dyer signed a one-year contract with Burton Albion, newly promoted to the Championship.
 He made his debut in Burton's first fixture of the season and scored their second goal in a 4–3 defeat against Nottingham Forest.
 At the end of the season, he signed a new one-year contract with the club.

 At the end of the 2017–18 season, following their relegation, Dyer was initially offered a new contract by Albion, but his departure from the club was confirmed in July.

 Bolton Wanderers

 On 24 September 2018, he signed a short-term contract with Championship club Bolton Wanderers.
 He made his debut for Wanderers on 6 October 2018 against Blackburn Rovers as a second-half substitute for Craig Noone.

 Return to Burton Albion

 On 25 September 2019, Dyer returned to Burton Albion signing a short-term deal and made his debut later that day as a substitute in the 2-0 EFL Cup win over AFC Bournemouth.

 Personal life

 Dyer was born in Birmingham, West Midlands.
 He is the brother of former Montserrat international Wayne Dyer.

+His son, Kiano is also a footballer who is currently playing for Premier League club Chelsea.